Fattoush Salad Recipe

 How to Prepare Pita for Fattoush Salad

-To prepare your pita triangles, cut into triangles and peel apart the two layers of pita so that each chip is just a single layer.
+To prepare your pita triangles, cut them into triangles and peel apart the two layers of pita so that each chip is just a single layer.
 Brush olive oil on each triangle before toasting in the oven.
 This light layer of oil will help prevent the pita from getting soggy in the salad.

 Once the pita is nice and crispy, you can break the chips into smaller pieces for the salad.
+If you’re short on time, you can use storebought pita chips, but I do think these homemade chips taste the best.

 Fattoush Salad Dressing